 Who were they shitting?
-They said it was a rare whale, but all it turned out to be was a juvenile humpback from out on the Stellwagen Bank, one of the forty-foot regulars that the Whale Watch crowds from Kalamazoo all go ooh and ahh over.
+They said it was a rare whale, but all it turned out to be was a juvenile humpback from out on the Stellwagen Bank, one of the 40-foot regulars the Whale Watch crowds from Kalamazoo all go ooh and ahh over.
 They said the poor bastard had gotten rammed somewhere off Rockport.

 There was all this blah-blah about "scientists" taking blood samples.
 But when George Smoller got there, the scientists, far as he could tell, were just orange-vested garbage guys with chain saws, spilling blood on the sands of Lobster Cove as they carved the hulk up, pissing off the flies and seagulls zooming in from all over the world for the hold-your-nose banquet of the year.
-George stood on the dunes watching the forklifts load the huge fetid chunks and vertebrae onto Wentz Waste Management trucks that hauled them off, presumably north to Gloucester.
+George stood on the dunes watching the forklifts load the huge fetid chunks and vertebrae onto Wentz Waste Management trucks hauling them off, presumably north to Gloucester.

 Marini, the head of the DPW, put a ho-ho-ho arm around George's shoulders and said, "Hey Noodle, if you go up to a Gloucester fish place for lunch and see whale steak on the menu, don't even think about it.
 Get your ass out of there and head for a hamburger stand."

 "Noodle" was the nickname Marini had given George about a year ago—for obvious reasons.
 Zero body fat was a no-brainer for George, and zero meant zero.
 If it could ward off long-term care later on, even a week of it, why, it was worth having hunger pangs.